cesarbm03/cesarbm03.github.io/_talks/04-talk-msgsa.md

 location: "University of Ottawa"
 ---

-Talk for the Graduate Student Colloquium of the Deparment of Mathematics.
+Talk for the Graduate Student Colloquium of the Deparment of Mathematics at the University of Ottawa.